 This step totally depends on you because here you need to make a final decision.
 You need to ask a set of specific questions that will let you decide the final niche.
 Here are they:

 - Does this niche seem to be active? (from what you saw in forums & social media)

-- Do any of the topics go hand in hand?
+- Can any of the sub-categories be grouped together?
+Do any of the topics go hand in hand?
 Are they complementary?